-THE SPIRITUAL SCIENTIST IS the name of a paper published at the Hub, a city which is full of loveliness and the glory of the descendants of the Puritan fathers.

-We desire to state that Boston is the place referred to, but that it is the capital of Diakkaland, we are not prepared to say. .
-It is there that The Spiritual Scientist goes forth, endeavoring to make itself felt among the liter. ati of the land.
-In appearance it is neat, and its contents are well calculated to interest and instruct.
-The editor is ambitious; he aspires to take the lead among spiritual publications, and to illuminate the world with the grandeur of his thoughts and the brilliancy of his Spiritualistic theories.
-That aspiration is strictly legitimate, and so was the attempt of the huntsman to wound the Dog Star Sirius in the thorax.
+THE SPIRITUAL SCIENTIST is the name of a paper published at the Hub, a city which is full of loveliness and the glory of the descendants of the Puritan fathers.
+We desire to state that Boston is the place referred to, but that it is the capital of Diakkaland, we are not prepared to say.
+It is there that THE SPIRITUAL SCIENTIST goes forth, endesvoring to make itself felt among the liter. ati of the land.
+In appearance it is nest, and its contents are well calculated to interest and instruct.
+The editor is ambitious; he aspires to take the lead among spiritual publications, and to illuminate the world with the grandeur of his thoughts and / the brilliancy of his Spiritualistic théories.
+That aspiration is strictly legitimate, and so was the attempt of the hunteman to wound the Dog Star Sirius in the thoraz.
 We do not desire to do anything, or to present a thought, that will wound his sensibilities or dampen his ardor.
 He is laboring efficiently in the ranks of reformers, and if he will be content to work harmoniously and evenly with us, we will be satisfied, though he has the "Brotherhood of Luxor to assist" him.
-While, then, we are on cordial terms with the editor of the Scientist, he makes certain statements on the 203 page, (No. 17) of his paper, that would bother any mind that is not illuminated by the "Brotherhood, of Luxor," or has not the wheels thereof well lubricated with their oiliof unders nding.

-In the first place he presents in an able manner the claims of the SCIENTIST on the Spiritualists, then he makes the astornding declaration that the BANNER OF LIGHT is the smoot widely circulated," and that the Religio-Phil-OSOPHICAL JOURNAL has the "largest circulation."
-Now we remember that John Henry made the inquiry of his minister, whother when the Psalmist remarked.
-"Lord make me know my end," he had any reference to a hard trotting saddle horse?
-We are equally in as much doubt-though running in a different direction-as John Henry, as to the distinction between the "most widely circulated" and "largest circulation."
-We presume, however, that he meant in his extraordinary statement, that the Banner's circulation was like a shot gun that "scatters," while the Journal was like one that contained the same sized-shot in larger quantities, but which didn't "scatter' go badly!

-Now, as the editor of the Scientist is undoubtedly zealous and ambitious, though ambiguous in his statements, we give him the right hand of fellowship.
-You know, good brother, it is not loud praying, boisterous exhortstions, or noisy sermons that count with the Lord, so much as giving pork, beans and clothsir, the facts!
-We are willing to acknowledge that you publish a very interesting paper; that "the Brotherhood of Luxor" are a host, and that you are one of the best men living, but having taken the front rank with the Religio Puilsophical Journal, we propose just to keep a few paces ahead of any other paper; and should anything happen to this terraqueous globe in these days of grasshoppers, cyclones, earthquakes, and domestic broils, and it be dissipated like a snow-flake before the rising sun, you may rest assured that we shall not miss issuing a single number of the Journal, but will open an office immediately in the New Jerusalem!
+While, then, we are on cordial terms with the editor of the Scientist, he makes . certain statements on the 203 page, (No. 17) of his paper, that would bother any mind that is not illuminated by the "Brotherhood of Luxor," or has not the wheels' thereof well lubricated with their oil of unders nding .
+In the first place he presents in an able manner the claims of the SCIENTIST on the Spiritualists, then he makes the astounding declaration that the BANNER OF LIGHT is the "most widely circulated," and that the RELIGIO-PHIL-OSOPHICAL JOURNAL has the "largest circulation."
+Now we remember that John Henry mide the inquiry of his minister, whether when the Psalmist remarked, "Lord make me know my end," he had any reference to a hard trotting saddle horse?
+We are equally in as much doubt-though running in a different direction-as John Henry, as to the distinction between the "most widely circulated " and "largest circulation."
+We presume, however, that he meant in his extraordinary statement, that the BANNER's circulation was like a shotgun that " scatters," while the JOURNAL was like one that contained the same sized-shot in larger quantities, but which didn't "scatter" so badly!
+Now, as the editor of the SCIENTIST is undoubtedly zealous and ambitious, though ambiguous in his statements, we give him the right hand of fellowship.
+You know, good brother, it is not loud praying, boisterous exhortations, or noisy sermons that count with the Lord, so much as giving pork, beans and clothing to the poor; nor does noisy pretensions The Ovcione occupies the same position in the | count so much with the people, as the facts, sir, the facta!
+We are willing to acknowledge that you publish a very interesting paper ; that "the Brotherhood of Luxor" are a host, and that you are one of the best men living, but having taken the front rank with the RELIGIO PHIL-SOPHICAL JOURNAL, we propose just to keep a few paces ahead of any other paper; and should anything happen to this terraqueous globe in these days of grasshoppers, cyclones, earth quakes, and domestic broils, and it be dirsipated like a snow fiske before the rising sun, you may rest assured that we shall not miss issuing a single number of the JOURNAL, but will open an office immediately in the New Jerusalem!